The 23-year-old striker insists there are no quarrels in the dressing room and is angry that referees in Italy are not open to talking to players

 "I haven’t read the newspapers, but if you lose one or two games someone gets called into question," Balotelli told reporters after the game.
 "We are not nervous and no one argues in the locker room, the group is fantastic and has always been united.

 "Certainly, we were sad about the exit from the Champions League and it is bad that we won't go to Europe next year, but rumours of quarrels are all rubbish."

-The Italy international was booked during the first-half, his 10th yellow card of the season, and he feels disappointed at the conduct of the referee when it came to discussing on-the-field matters.
+The Italy international was booked during the first half, his 10th yellow card of the season, and he feels disappointed at the conduct of the referee when it came to discussing on-field matters.

 "The person who annoyed me most on the field was the referee," he added.
 "I don’t understand why some referees in Italy won’t talk.

 "The referee today gave no dialogue.
 I have been warned for telling him that an opponent had touched me with his hand and he warned me that I was talking too much.

 "I talk too much, but you can also have a dialogue, it seems a bit of a stupid situation."